Prof. S. Mahendra Dev, Director (Vice Chancellor)

 Similarly, with globalization, the role of the state and market has to be redefined to address the development issues.
 New actors like non-governmental organizations have emerged with the decline in the role of the state.
 There is also an increasing emphasis on decentralized governance taking governance to grass roots level.
 Inclusive growth approach being followed by government of India also implies the need to look at challenges in the divides in economy and society viz, sectoral, regional and social.

 New concerns on human development, social dimensions of globalization, social security and insurance, gender, sustainability of natural resources, climate change, livelihoods, water, biotechnology also need some attention.
-In this context, the Prime Minister of India Dr. Manmohan Singh had suggested that IGIDR should also focus on issues relating to topics such as monetary policy, water management and climate change.
+In this context, the former Prime Minister of India Dr. Manmohan Singh had suggested that IGIDR should also focus on issues relating to topics such as monetary policy, water management and climate change.

 For a deemed university, teaching is an important component of the Institute’s activities.
 Teaching programme has been very good at IGIDR.
 The students of MSc, M.Phil and Ph.D have got jobs in reputed corporate firms, banks and research institutes and universities.
 It reflects the quality of teaching at IGIDR.
 However, as mentioned by Dr. Jalan Committee, there is a need to relook at the curriculum, method of teaching, incentives to faculty etc.